MCapallera/PatternRecognition_JungleSpeed/README.md

 name=base
 log_to_file=1
 ```
-@main is the config name, currently not realy used
+`name` is the config name, currently not realy used

-@log_to_file if 1, the logging output is directed to result/ks/{datetime}/main.log
+`log_to_file` if 1, the logging output is directed to result/ks/{datetime}/main.log

 ####jobs
 ```buildoutcfg